 Get the first book here.

-Like a lot of fantasy/sci fi authors, Briggs has written several series all taking place in the same world.
+Like a lot of urban fantasy authors, Patricia Briggs has written several series all taking place in the same world.
 Her heroines can be problematic (can we discuss writers tapping into the “Native American” trope?), BUT her sheroes are multi-layered and *different*.
-You won’t find the cookie cutter “badass” heroine here.
+You won’t find the cookie cutter “bada$$” heroine here.

 My favorite series of hers it the “Alpha and Omega” series, as the main character is more introverted and shy, and doesn’t break down doors with guns blazing, sharing a different kind of strength instead.
 I also appreciate Patricia’s updates on Facebook.